MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 ## (Optional) Debug using sourcemaps

-We previously generated a sourcemap file by including `devtool: 'source-map'` in the `webpack-config.js file`.
+You previously generated a sourcemap file by including `devtool: 'source-map'` in the `webpack-config.js file`.
 Sourcemaps allow you to debug code in the original JavaScript file rather than the transpiled JSX.

 > [!CAUTION]
 > Hitting breakpoints using sourcemaps with chrome and webpack may not work consistently as described in [Issue 4177](https://github.com/babel/babel/issues/4177).
 This procedure implements a partial workaround using the `debugger` statement instead of a breakpoint.